-The same article states that high-voltage currents of 500 V and more can cause deep burns, while low-voltage currents consisting of 110–120 V can result in muscle spasms.
+High voltage currents of 500 V and more can cause deep burns, while low voltage currents consisting of 110–120 V can result in muscle spasms.

-A person can get an electrical shock through contact with an electrical current from a small household appliance, wall outlet, or extension cord.
+A person can get an electric shock through contact with an electric current from a small household appliance, wall outlet, or extension cord.
 These shocks rarely cause severe trauma or complications.